Mickey Volcan

 Michael Stephen Volcan (born March 3, 1962) is a Canadian former professional ice hockey defenceman.
 He was drafted by the Hartford Whalers in the third round of the 1980 NHL entry draft and played 162 games in his NHL career.
 As the 1980 draft was the first to allow the drafting of 18-year-olds, Volcan was the youngest player in the NHL in the 1980–81 season.
 During his tenure with the Whalers, Volcan shared the distinction of becoming the first active player to officiate an NHL game.

 Early and personal life

 Volcan was born on March 3, 1962, in Edmonton, Alberta, to parents Sylvia and Mike.
 His father was a professional football player in the Canadian Football League.
 Volcan's brother Marty and his nephew Nolan are also ice hockey players and both played in the Western Hockey League.
-Volcan is of Czechoslovakian descent.
+Volcan is of Czechoslovak descent.